Acknowledging the Dementia Epidemic

 As a result of new research findings, scientists are looking into the relationship between smoking and cognitive ability and the relationship between COPD and dementia.
 Due to the strong correlation between all three, we wonder whether quitting smoking could not only decrease your chances of developing COPD or another chronic lung disease, but could it decrease your chances of developing dementia as well?
 It is hoped that future research will determine whether maintaining optimal pulmonary health could prevent the development of dementia or Alzheimer’s disease.
 Perhaps even more intriguing is the possibility that treating your chronic lung disease could not only improve your lung function and quality of life, but it could also help maintain healthy cognition.

 Improving your Lung Function

 The benefits of improving your lung function seem relatively obvious: the ability to breathe easier, the chance to get back to the life you want, an improved prognosis—the list goes on.
 Now, there is the potential for improved lung function to also decrease the likelihood of developing a debilitating condition like dementia.
 Unfortunately, chronic lung diseases are incurable, but that does not mean they are untreatable.
 The Lung Institute is dedicated to challenging the incurable with regenerative medicine.
-Sufferers of a chronic lung disease can improve their lung function with stem cell therapy.
+Sufferers of a chronic lung disease can improve their lung function with cellular therapy.
 For more information, visit us at lunginstitute.com or call us at (800) 729-3065.